 to inquire about the program email: email@example.com

-The program is a non-product required intention on supporting local dance artists in the District of Columbia, Maryland, and Virginia.
+As initial research for the DC Choreographers Initiative, DC Voices is a non-product required intention on supporting local dance artists in the District of Columbia, Maryland, and Virginia.
 The need stems from a deviation from the product based culture that arises within dance.
 This program attends to artists at various stages and in their developmental needs.